dspereira/42Lisboa-Projects/README.md

 ## About me

-I'm an electrical engineer with a strong interest in software development and technology in general.
-I'm currently a student at 42 Lisboa, deepening my knowledge in these fields.
+I'm an electrical engineer with a passion for software development and technology in general.
+I'm currently a student at 42 Lisboa, deepening my knowledge in computer engineering.
-I am currently dedicated to expanding my knowledge of web development.
-My favorite programming language is JavaScript, and I have a particular interest in utilizing node.js for full-stack web development projects.
+I have a keen interest in pursuing a career in web development, specifically working with Javascript and node.js.
+Therefore, I am currently focused on enhancing my skills and knowledge in this particular field.

 <a href="https://github.com/oakoudad/badge42"><img src="https://badge.mediaplus.ma/darkblue/dsilveri?1337Badge=off&UM6P=off" alt="dsilveri's 42 stats" /></a>